jehrlich/postman-contract-test-generator/README.md

 # What It Does NOT Do
 The generator will **not** build a collection to be run at a later date.
 It builds and executes the tests at runtime, allowing for the test to dynamically update as changes are made to the Open API Spec.
+You will be able to see the generated tests as they are executed in Postman.

 # Requirements
 The Open API Spec tested by the contract test generator is required to be in a specific format.
 Below are the minimum requirements for the tests to execute:

-* The `Servers` object is defined and has at least one server with a description
-* Every schema property must have an example defined
+* Every schema `property` must have an `example` defined
-* The following fields in the provided environment are configured
+* The following fields in the provided environment must be configured
-    * `env-apiKey` - Integration API Key for Postman
+    * `env-apiKey` - must match an API Key for the Postman workspace
-    * `env-workspaceId` - Identifier for the workspace that contains the API to be tested
+    * `env-workspaceId` - must match the Identifier for the workspace that contains the API to be tested
-    * `env-requireParamExample` - Must be set to true (the collection will still run, but this will show you where any problems lie)
+    * `env-requireParamExample` - Must be set to `true` (the collection will still run, but this will show you where any problems lie)
-    * `env-server` - Matches the description of the server to be tested in the `Servers` object
+    * `env-server` - must match the `description` of the server to be tested in the `Servers` object
-* Request bodies are defined in the `#/components/schemas` section of the OAS and are referred to by using `$ref`
+* Objects use in Request bodies must be defined in the `#/components/schemas` section of the OAS and referenced `$ref`

-# Authentication
-Authentication is the only piece of the generator that needs to be handled by the consumer.
+Authentication is the only piece of the generator that needs to be configured before generating tests.
 It is set up assuming all requests that execute against your API use the same authentication method.

 ## Configuration
-If your API uses authentication, you will be required to configure it on the collection itself.
+If your API uses authentication, you must configure it on the collection itself.

 1. Right click the collection in your Postman workspace and select **Edit**.
 2. Click on the **Authorization** tab and configure the type of Authentication your API requires.